CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Evaluation Methodology

 \section{Evaluation Methodology}

-Given the CASE system's direct interaction with users on the sensitive topic of financial scams, we developed a comprehensive evaluation methodology to ensure its safety, reliability, and effectiveness.
-This framework is built on the dual pillars of Safety (preventing harm) and Quality \& Utility (achieving the system's goals).
-We created distinct evaluation plans for the Conversational Agent and the Information Extractor while keeping Responsible AI principles in mind.
-The methodology is designed for the entire product lifecycle—from initial development to full production—with a focus on ensuring high quality while minimizing long-term operational costs by planning for a transition from human raters to automated evaluators.
+Given the system's sensitive, user-facing nature, our evaluation methodology ensures safety, reliability, and effectiveness across the entire product lifecycle.
+This framework rests on the pillars of Safety (preventing harm), Quality \& Utility (achieving system goals), with distinct plans for the Conversational Agent and Information Extractor, and is designed to transition from human raters to automated evaluators for scalable, long-term monitoring.